jerzyflik/continuous-claude-devops/README.md

 # 🔂 Continuous Claude

-Automated wrapper for Claude Code that continuously executes tasks with automatic git commits, PR creation, and CI/CD integration.
+Automated wrapper for Claude Code that iteratively executes tasks, creating git commits and pull requests until your goal is achieved.

 ## ⚙️ How it works